PrashantDhungana/OOP-PHP/README.md

 But these are just some of the concepts.OOP is much more than that.

 Some of the remaining topic that weren't covered are:
-Constructor and Destructor
+Constructor and Destructor,
-Static method and static Class
+Static method and static Class,
-Interface
+Interface,
-Trait
+Trait,
-$this v/s self
+$this v/s self,
-Passing a class to a method
+Passing a class to a method,
 AND MUCH MORE

 So yeti matra hola vanera leave chahi nagara.Aafno best deu sabai le and All the Best for the Project.